Generic selectors

 Selecting a default Requirement for this Policy shows us the requirement details.

 For a Table Highlight requirement there are a few more options that are used to target the logic for the action.
-This is because Table Highlighting requirements allow you to look for information in one table/ column and apply the action in a different table/column.
 First, we choose the target Table and Column that will receive the Highlighting Action.
 Then we choose the table and column where we want the logic to run.

 Requirement Conditions